dani-brennan/project-1/README.md

 <h4>Footer</p>
 <p>The footer contains the businesses social media links and it is the same on every page.</p>
 <img src="assets/images/footer-screenshot.PNG">

 <h2>Testing</h2>
+<p>I tested that this website works on Chrome, Microsoft Edge, Safari and Firefox.
+<p>I tested the contact form to ensure required fields must be filled out in order to submit.</p>
+<p>I tested on different screen sizes and confirm it is responsive and looks good.</p>

 <h3>Validator Testing</h3>
 <h4>HTML</h4>
 <p>index.html - No errors were found after passing code through W3C Validator.</p>
 <p>lessons.html - - No errors were found after passing code through W3C Validator.</p>
 <p>competitions.html - - No errors were found after passing code through W3C Validator.</p>
 <p>contact.html - - No errors were found after passing code through W3C Validator.</p>

-<h2>Testing</h2>
-<p>I tested that this website works on Chrome, Microsoft Edge, Safari and Firefox.
-<p>I tested the contact form to ensure required fields must be filled out inorder to submit.</p>
-<p>I tested on different screen sizes and confirm it is responsive and looks good.</p>
 <h3>CSS</h3>
 <p>No errors were found after passing code through W3C Validator.</p>

 <h3>Lighthouse Testing</h3>
 <img src="assets/images/lighthouse-report.PNG"></image>
 <p>After testing the website I received a warning that the image files were too big so I compressed them which improved the performance rating.</p>

 <h2>Solved bugs</h2>
 <p>After deploying there were several images that were not showing.
 Updating the image links to a relative path fixed the problem.</p>